 (6) Notwithstanding the provisions of this regulation, an employee in respect of whom all or some of the conditions of service are determined pursuant to a Commonwealth award is not entitled to the benefits and payments provided for by this regulation.

-(7) An employee mentioned in subregulation (6) is entitled to such benefits and payments as are determined by the Minister being not greater than the entitlements the employee would have under this regulation if none of his or her conditions of employment were covered by a Commonwealth award.
+(7) An employee mentioned in subregulation (6) is entitled to such benefits and payments as are determined by the Commissioner being not greater than the entitlements the employee would have under this regulation if none of his or her conditions of employment were covered by a Commonwealth award.

 [Regulation 18 amended in Gazette 16 Aug 1996 p.
-4050.]
+4050; 5 Nov 2010 p.
+5569.]

 19. Benefits to which registered employees accepting private sector employment are entitled

-(1) If the Minister arranges for an offer of a suitable office, post or position outside the Public Sector to be made to a registered employee and the registered employee accepts that offer by resigning his or her employment, the employing authority of the registered employee shall, in addition to paying any amount payable to the registered employee under any relevant award, forthwith pay to the registered employee —
+(1) If the Commissioner arranges for an offer of a suitable office, post or position outside the Public Sector to be made to a registered employee and the registered employee accepts that offer by resigning his or her employment, the employing authority of the registered employee shall, in addition to paying any amount payable to the registered employee under any relevant award, forthwith pay to the registered employee —

 (a) cash in lieu of all accrued long service leave of the registered employee (calculated for each completed year of service) to the extent, if any, not provided for by that award; and